byroot/byroot.github.io/_posts/2025-01-25-why-does-everyone-hate-fork.markdown

 ```

 Here the script establishes a connection to MySQL, using the `trilogy` client, then forks a child
-that queries `SELECT "nope"` indefinitely in a loop.
+that queries `SELECT "oops"` indefinitely in a loop.
 Once the child is spawned, the parent issues 5 queries,
 each one supposed to return a single number from 0 to 4, and print their result.

 If you run this script, you'll get a somewhat random output, similar to this: